Re-upholstery for your car's interior.

 "New threads for your car."

-Why put up with the boring colours and fabrics that manufacturers use to design a car interior.
+Why put up with the boring colors and fabrics that manufacturers use to design a car interior.

 TorqueCars members have tried just about every interior mod available from a full custom re-upholster to swapping in aftermarket parts or using interiors from performance cars.

-Most cars come with black and grey interiors and sometimes navy blue or a slight coloured cord finish.
+Most cars come with black and grey interiors and sometimes navy blue or a slight colored cord finish.